RETURN TO PRACTICE

 • Part Two: A practical test known as the Objective Structured Clinical Examination (OSCE)

-Part two is a practical exam known as the OSCE.
+Part Two: is a practical exam known as the OSCE.
 In this part you’ll be tested on your clinical and communication skills through Assessment, Planning & Implementation & Evidence (APIE) of a patient, 4 skills out of a potential 22 as well as written work around professional values and evidence-based practice.

 Nursing Return to Practice Experience – Lisa Pidgeon